Opening Day: 4 April

 Lagoon introduced a new admission policy in 1980.
 It required every guest who entered the park to buy a minimum of $2 worth of tickets or buy an all-day ride pass.
 Senior citizens over 60 and children under 3 could still enter for free.

 It wasn’t the first time pay-one-price tickets were available at Lagoon.
-The option was advertised as early as 1968, but could have existed even earlier than that.
+The option was advertised as early as 1968 and even earlier than that there were deals on special occasions that allowed guests to pay one price for most or all rides.
 Around 1975, all-day ride passes could be purchased for $5.75.
 On Sundays and Mondays the price was $4.50 (or only $3.50 if you had a special discount coupon from local 7-11 stores).

-A new entrance was built to help manage the new ticketing system that year.
+A new entrance building was built to help manage the new ticketing system that year (the same structure that’s in use today).
 Also new in 1980 was the Tidal Wave swinging pirate ship on Lagoon Lake, north of the Rockets.
+It was installed where the Water Skeeters dock had been since 1971 so a new dock was built to the east, on the other side of the train tunnel.

 It had been about a decade since popular bands were regularly appearing at Lagoon’s Patio Gardens.
 Despite that fact, entertainment options were plentiful at Lagoon.
 In the 1980 season, regular entertainment included bands like Cambridge playing contemporary soft rock hits on a small stage just inside the entrance.
 The Opera House had three different plays running for about a month each during the regular season.
 Of course there was also the popular Lagoon Show Band and on occasion, clowns, magicians and mimes could be found roaming the Midway.